SNAnalyst/bootcamp2022/README.md

-# Bootcamp_2022
+# bootcamp
-Companion package for the Stats Bootcamp 2022-2023
+Companion package for the JADS Stats Bootcamp